elena-dsml/anomaly_detection/README.md

-This repository is focused on detecting performance degradation in distributed data platforms, specifically in systems utilizing Trino and S3-compatible object storage.
+This repository contains a project focused on detecting performance degradation in distributed data platforms, specifically in systems utilizing Trino and S3-compatible object storage.
 The project explores unsupervised machine learning methods to identify anomalous behavior in SQL execution metrics and system-level logs.

 # Repository Structure
 _1_data_preparation.ipynb_